Abstract nouns in English: Usage, examples and exercises

 -ism

-Nouns ending in -ism are often used to refer to political ideas, philosophies, or religious beliefs.
+Nouns ending in -ism often denote political ideas, philosophies, or religious beliefs.

 Communism